 HESC management is required by Federal statutes to pursue collections on loans upon default claim payment.
 Collections on defaulted loans and related complements are recorded at the time such collections are received.
-Through December 31, 2015, all collection receipts were initially deposited in the Operating Fund and daily estimated collection transfers were made to the Federal Fund.
-Effective January 1, 2016, HESC established a Federal Fund Suspense account where all deposits are made and daily estimated collections transfers are made to both the Federal Fund and Operating Fund.
 The Operating Fund retains 16% of borrower payments and rehabilitation collections and 10% of principal and interest at the time of consolidation.